Sugar Cookies: Grandma’s tested and true recipe will become your go-to recipe for soft and tender cut out sugar cookies you can decorate with icing.

 It’s day three of Christmas Cookie Week, and today I’m sharing my recipe for Sugar Cookies.

-It’s not actually my recipe for sugar cookies, it’s my Grandma’s recipe.
+This is not actually my recipe for sugar cookies.
+It’s my Grandma’s recipe.
 These were a favourite of hers, then a favourite of my mom’s and now they’re a favourite of mine.

 I have lots of memories of having these on special occasions, and always at Christmas.
-They’re a really delicious Sugar Cookie -buttery, and soft in the middle.
+They’re a really delicious Sugar Cookie that’s buttery, and soft in the middle.
 I really love them.

 - 1 cup butter, soft